 Judge chooses life imprisonment over death penalty

-Into the evening hours on the second anniversary of Sheri, Garett and Gavin’s deaths, a Perry County jury of 10 women and two men reached a guilty verdict on three counts of murder against husband and father Chris Coleman Thursday night at the Monroe County Courthouse in Waterloo.
+Into the evening hours on the second anniversary of Sheri, Garett and Gavin’s deaths, a Perry County jury of 10 women and two men reached a guilty verdict on three counts of murder against husband and father Chris Coleman Thursday, May 5, 2011, at the Monroe County Courthouse in Waterloo.

 After the jury ruled Coleman, 34, eligible to receive the death penalty on Friday at the prosecution’s request, the convicted triple-murderer opted to waive a jury decision at sentencing and put his fate squarely into Judge Milton Wharton’s hands on Monday.

 The argument of life imprisonment or death was probably a moot point, given the fact Illinois Gov. Pat Quinn earlier this year signed a bill abolishing capital punishment effective July 1.
 Gov. Quinn has also said he intends to commute any death sentences imposed prior to that date to life in prison.

 Judge Wharton heard arguments from attorneys on both sides Monday morning, and following a lunch recess ordered Coleman to serve three concurrent life sentences for the May 5, 2009 strangulation murders of his wife and two sons in their Columbia home.

 Wharton said the “horrible nature of the crime cannot be diminished,” adding the victims were killed in “a place of safety,” their own beds.

 “A sentence of death may be expedient from the standpoint of the court,” Wharton ruled.
 “But I also believe it would compound the tragedy that the family already has experienced, and would make me engage in a symbolic sentence of death.”

 The judge called Coleman to the bench to impose the life sentence, after which sheriff’s deputies escorted him from the courtroom back to jail.